-Every SSA student who is here has had their application dealt with by our team of administrators, whether you have come through a programme or not.
-Below is a list of the institutions and programmes that each administrator works with, contact your specific administrator with any academic queries you may have.
+Every SSA student who is here has had their application dealt with by our team of officers, whether you have come through a programme or not.
+Below is a list of the institutions and programmes that each administrator works with, contact your specific officer with any academic queries you may have.
+Students whose school or programme name does NOT appear on this list are classified as "Individual Applicants" and must contact Erin Pienaar.

-Students whose school or programme name does NOT appear on this list are classified as "Individual Applicants" and must contact Sophia Carr
+Sophia Carr